tscanlin/developers.optimizely.com/src/content/integrations/index.md

 <h3 id="write-the-integration-code">3.
 Write the integration code</h3>

 To integrate with the analytics platform, you’ll need the Optimizely Experiment and Variation names that are running on the test page.
-This section describes the four JavaScript methods you’ll need to retrieve this information:
+This section describes the JavaScript methods you’ll need to retrieve this information:

 - `window["optimizely"] && window["optimizely"]["data"]`
 This line makes sure that Optimizely is loaded on the page.